Joyce, James [Augustine Aloysius]

 "'Orienting Orientalism in Ulysses"

-James Joyce Journal, vol. 14, no.2.
+James Joyce Journal, Vol. 14, No. 2.
 The James Joyce Society of Korea, Winter 2008.

 "'And I belong to a race that is hated and persecuted': Anti-Semitism in Ulysses."

-The Journal of Policy Studies, Vol.9, No.2.
+The Journal of Policy Studies, Vol. 9, No. 2.

 Policy Studies Association, Iwate Prefectural University, March 2008.